-As of June 30, 2007, our projections generally assume a gradual improvement in market conditions over time along with a gradual increase in costs.
+As of September 30, 2007, our projections generally assume a gradual improvement in market conditions over time along with a gradual increase in costs.
 If communities are not recoverable based on undiscounted cash flows, the impairment to be recognized is measured as the amount by which the carrying amount of the assets exceeds the fair value of the assets.
 The fair value of a community is determined by discounting management's cash flow projections using an appropriate risk-adjusted interest rate.
-As of June 30, 2007, we utilized discount rates ranging from 12% - 15% in the above valuations.
+As of September 30, 2007, we utilized discount rates ranging from 12% to 15% in the above valuations.
+The discount rate used in determining each asset's fair value depends on the community's projected life, development stage and the inherent risks associated with the related estimated cash flow stream.
+For example, construction in progress inventory which is closer to completion will generally require a lower discount rate than land under development in communities consisting of multiple phases spanning several years of development.
+We believe our assumptions on discount rates are critical because the selection of a discount rate affects the estimated fair value of the homesites within a community.
+A higher discount rate reduces the estimated fair value of the homesites within a community, while a lower discount rate increases the estimated fair value of the homesites within a community.

-Our quarterly assessments reflects management's estimates, which we believe are reasonable; however, if homebuilding market conditions and our operating results continue to deteriorate, or if the current challenging market conditions continue for an extended period, future results could differ materially from management's judgments and estimates.
+Our quarterly assessments reflect management's estimates.
+However, if homebuilding market conditions and our operating results change, or if the current challenging market conditions continue for an extended period, future results could differ materially from management's judgments and estimates.

 Consolidated Inventory Not Owned.
 We enter into land option agreements in the ordinary course of business in order to secure land for the construction of homes in the future.
 Pursuant to these land option agreements, we typically provide a deposit to the seller as consideration for the right to purchase land at different times in the future, usually at pre-determined prices.
 If the entity holding the land under option is a variable interest entity, the Company's deposit (including letters of credit) represents a variable interest in the entity, and we must use our judgment to determine if we are the primary beneficiary of the entity.
-Factors considered in determining whether we are the primary beneficiary include the amount of the deposit in relation to the fair value of the land, the expected 19 timing of our purchase of the land and assumptions about projected cash flows.
+Factors considered in determining whether we are the primary beneficiary include the amount of the deposit in relation to the fair value of the land, the expected timing of our purchase of the land and assumptions about projected cash flows.
 We consider our accounting policies with respect to determining whether we are the primary beneficiary to be critical accounting policies due to the judgment required.